juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/index.md

 ## <a name="path-basicspathsmd"></a>[Noções básicas do caminho](paths.md)

-Explore o objeto de SkiaSharp SKPath para combinar linhas e curvas.
+Explore o SkiaSharp `SKPath` objeto para a combinação de linhas e curvas.

 ## <a name="the-path-fill-typesfill-typesmd"></a>[Os tipos de preenchimento do caminho](fill-types.md)